What I learned from the book Designing Data-Intensive Applications

 The image below shows the current types of databases:

 One of my favorite learnings was how databases store and index data internally.
-If you’ve ever wondered why Cassandra or RocksDB behave differently from PostgreSQL, the book’s explanation of storage engines is gold.
+If you’ve ever wondered why Cassandra or RocksDB behaves differently from PostgreSQL, the book’s explanation of storage engines is gold.

-It contrasts the two main approaches to indexing: B-tree indexes (used by most relational databases) versus Log-Structured Merge-trees (LSM-trees), which are used by many modern NoSQL databases.
+It characterizes the two dominant indexing approaches: The B-tree indexes used by most relational databases versus the Log-Structured Merge-trees (LSM-trees), used by many modern NoSQL databases.

-B-trees store data in fixed-size blocks (pages) and keep those pages in a sorted tree structure on disk.
-They are optimized for read performance, lookups, and range scans are fast because the tree is balanced and shallow.
+B-trees store data in fixed-size blocks (pages) and maintain those pages in a sorted tree structure on disk.
+They are optimized for read performance, and lookups and range scans perform very well since the tree is balanced and shallow.

-Most traditional databases (such as SQL Server, Oracle, MySQL/InnoDB, and PostgreSQL) use B-tree indexes for this reason.
-However, writes to B-trees can be slower because inserting a new record may involve multiple disk writes (for the data and updating parent index pages), and small random writes can be I/O-intensive.
+Most databases (such as SQL Server, Oracle, MySQL/InnoDB, and PostgreSQL) and most searching and retrieval applications lean heavily on indexing structures for this very reason.
+However, writes to B-trees can be a bit slower because inserting a new record may involve multiple disk writes to store the data and update parent index pages.
+Small random writes are typically very I/O intensive.

 ➡️ SQLite, for example, includes B-trees for each table and index in the database.
 For indexes, the key saved on a page is the index's column value, and the value is the row ID where it may be found.
 For the table B-tree, the key is the row ID, and I believe the value is all the data in that row.

-LSM-trees, on the other hand, are optimized for high write throughput.
-They buffer writes in memory and always append data to disk in bulk, never in-place.
-Data is stored in sorted order in files (SSTables - Sorted String Table format), and background processes merge and compact these files as needed.
+LSM-trees, on the other hand, are designed for high write throughput.
+They cache writes in RAM and always append their data in bulk to disk rather than in place.
+They maintain their data in sorted files (in SSTables format), which are then merged in the background as needed.

 The book notes a simple rule of thumb: “B-trees enable faster reads, whereas LSM-trees enable faster writes.”